 Watson explains that connected reliability is a result of facilities needing a framework for connecting assets, systems and people, and then turning data into insights.
 He highlights the benefits of thermal imaging sensors, vibration sensors and power monitors.

-Frederic Beaudart, CMRP, lead product application specialist for Fluke Accelix, further discusses connected reliability in an article featured on Water Technology, and he focuses on vibration sensors.
+Frederic Baudart, CMRP, lead product application specialist for Fluke Accelix, further discusses connected reliability in an article featured on Water Technology, and he focuses on vibration sensors.
 He discusses connected reliability specifically for teams managing water and wastewater and explains that a connected reliability framework should consist of three essential elements for proactive strategies: comprehensive data collection, end-to-end connectivity and empowered teams.

-Beaudart says connected tools and sensors—with condition monitoring software—offer comprehensive data collection and can help reduce many problems.
+Baudart says connected tools and sensors—with condition monitoring software—offer comprehensive data collection and can help reduce many problems.

 Vibration monitoring is a key way to detect and prevent equipment failure or downtime.
-Beaudart explains that vibration screening with triaxial sensors can detect abnormalities caused by four primary faults that could result in damaged or failed rotating assets.
+Baudart explains that vibration screening with triaxial sensors can detect abnormalities caused by four primary faults that could result in damaged or failed rotating assets.
 He believes these easily installed sensors can become a first line of defense and an early warning of conditional changes.